kevmal/Qit/README.md

-# Qit
+# Qit - Quotation toolkit

-Quotation toolkit, a collection of utilities for building, inspecting, transforming and executing F# quotations.
+A collection of utilities for building, inspecting, transforming and executing F# quotations.

 ## Installation